-- if the PHY is in the idle arbitration state, it shall assert Receive on Ctl[0:1] while simultaneously asserting data prefix on D[0:n] for at least one SClk eyele; - until the PHY indicates data prefix as described above, it shall not assert any state other than Idle on Ctl[0:1]; - once the PHY indicates data prefix it shall continue to do so until it is in the idle arbitration state, at which time it shall assert Idle on Ctl[0:1]; - the PHY shall continue to indicate data prefix while it is in a state in which it otherwise would be transferring data to the link, after which it shall assert Idle on Ctl[0:1]; - no status information shall be transferred that commences part way through the status bits; and
+- the PHY shall continue to indicate data prefix while it is in a state in which it otherwise would be transferring data to the link, after which it shall assert Idle on Ctl[0:1]; and - no status information shall be transferred that commences part way through the status bits. - no partial packets shall be transferred on D[0:n].

-1 The 10 ms

-- no partial packets shall be transferred on D[0:n].

-The link may examine Ctl[0:1] once it has driven Ctl[0:1], D[0:n] and LReq to zero for one cycle subsequent to the SClk reference pointavailability of SClk.
+The link may examine Ctl[0:1] once it has driven Ctl[0:1], D[0:n] and LReq to zero for one cycle subsequent to the SClk reference point.
 When the link simultaneously observes Receive on Ctl[0:1] and data prefix on D[0:n] and subsequently observes Idle on Ctl[0:1], the reset of the PHY/link interface is complete.
 No more than 10 ms shall elapse from the reassertion of LPS until the interface is reset.
 The link shall not assert LReq until the reset is complete.